tsmith608/SecureWeather/README.md

 Fetch a 3-day weather forecast using the OpenWeatherMap API.
 Simple CLI app that will be used to study secure software development design principles.

+## Features
+- Retrieves a 3-day weather forecast based on ZIP code and country code.
+- Logs details of each forecast request (ZIP, request time, write time) into a JSON file.
+- Saves the forecast in a rotating text file (forecast1.txt, forecast2.txt, forecast3.txt).

 ## Requirements
 - Python 3.x
 - `requests` library (`pip install requests`)